St. Catharines Transit: Daytime Bus Routes

 Although the services are no longer operated by St. Catharines Transit, they continue to operate largely unchanged under Niagara Region Transit as of February, 2023.

+Weeknight, Weekend, and Holiday Bus Routes

 Paratransit

 In addition to accessible bus routes, which enable those with reduced mobility to board a 'low floor' transit bus, St. Catharines Transit also provides paratransit services for those who cannot board a regular city bus and accessible bus service is not available.

+Terminals/Hubs

+There are many terminals/hubs throughout the system, these include: